ammar-mansuri/safencrypt/Readme.md

     byte[] plainText = "Hello World 121@#".getBytes();
 ```

-2. When you get the plainText bytes[] back after the Decryption process, simlary it should be DECODED to get back the correct plain text.
+2. When you get the plainText bytes[] back after the Decryption process, similarly it should be DECODED to get back the correct plain text.

 ```java
     new String(plainTextBytes[] , StandardCharsets.UTF_8);